ExpressLRS/Docs/docs/hardware/supported-hardware.md

 [Manufacturer Website](http://seriouslypro.com/spracingh7rf)

 *Note: SPI-based receiver.
-Doesn't need the ExpressLRS Configurator for updates.*
+Doesn't need the ExpressLRS Configurator for updates.
+See this [page](/hardware/spi-receivers) for more info.*

 ## DIY TX Modules